Founder and Artistic Director violin & viola

-Aloysia Friedmann is firmly established as a major influence in the American chamber music scene.
-Chamber Music America recognized Ms. Friedmann’s artistic leadership with its 2008 CMAcclaim Award, and in 2016 invited her to their national Board.
-In December 2018, she was given the special honor of being named a Musical America Top Professional of the Year.
+Aloysia Friedmann continues to reinvent the role of a modern performer in the music world.
+Chamber Music America recognized Ms. Friedmann’s artistic leadership with its 2008 CMAcclaim Award, and in 2016, CMA invited Ms. Friedmann to their national board.
+In December of 2018, she was given the great honor of being named a Musical America Top Professional of the Year.